fpinzn/fpinzn.github.io/portfolio.md

 # Fundación Help
 #### CTO  · All things technical

-Launched in February 2015, Fundación Help is the first crowdfunding platform to help students with financial difficulties complete their higher education in Colombia.
+Launched in February 2015, Fundación Help is the first crowdfunding platform that help students with financial difficulties to complete their higher education in Colombia.

 So far we've raised money to help four students finish their undergrad studies.
 The second round is to be started within a month to help three new students.